betteriot/betteriot-principles/README.md

 Specific account that hidden backdoor accounts are not to be included on production releases Limited number of large-scope administration accounts (such as Domain/Enterprise admin accounts)

-### 25. A company MUST offer the ability for a customer to do a factory reset on its product.
+### 25. The company MUST offer the ability for a customer to do a factory reset on its product.

 Assessment criteria: ?

-### 26. A company MUST take every precaution to protect its customers from the product being exposed to local / adjacent subnet attacks or any other attack.
+### 26. The company MUST take every precaution to protect its customers from the product being exposed to local / adjacent subnet attacks or any other attack.

 Assessment criteria:
 The product will be tested for the following: